The most important challenge for society today

 The research element of the Centre encourages scholarship in law, regulation and governance but also in fields such as psychology, marketing, economics, finance and management.
 Legal studies could include aspects of company law, such as the fiduciary duties of directors and investors; finance and investment law; consumer protection law; competition law; the role of insurers; regulations that govern the financial reports of companies; and other incentive structures for corporate boards.
 The Centre also enables PhD and post-doctoral researchers interested in climate change to advance their academic objectives by engaging with the Centre.

 The Centre seeks to act as an independent and trusted intermediary between Cambridge academia, the corporate and financial communities and government, drawing on a wide range of disciplines alongside climate science and law.
-We work across the University but in particular with the University’s Cambridge Zero initiative and its Institute for Sustainability Leadership.
+We work across the University but in particular with the University’s Cambridge Zero.

 Working together to combat climate change